Doublet (linguistics)

-In etymology, two or more words in the same language are called doublets or etymological twins or twinlings (or possibly triplets, and so forth) when they have different phonological forms but the same etymological root.
-Often, but not always, the words entered the language through different routes.
-Given that the kinship between words that have the same root and the same meaning is fairly obvious, the term is mostly used to characterize pairs of words that have diverged at least somewhat in meaning.
-For example, English pyre and fire are doublets with merely associated meanings despite both descending ultimately from the same Proto-Indo-European (PIE) word *.
+In etymology, doublets (alternatively etymological twins or twinlings) are words in a given language that share the same etymological root.
+Doublets are often the result of loanwords being borrowed from other languages.
+While doublets may be synonyms, the characterization is usually reserved for words that have diverged significantly in meaning: for example, the English doublets pyre and fire are distinct terms with related meanings that both ultimately descend from the Proto-Indo-European (PIE) word péh₂ur.

 Words with similar meanings but subtle differences contribute to the richness of modern English, and many of these are doublets.
 A good example consists of the doublets frail and fragile.
 (These are both ultimately from the Latin adjective fragilis, but frail evolved naturally through its slowly changing forms in Old French and Middle English, whereas fragile is a learned borrowing directly from Latin in the 15th century.)